neondatabase/postgresql_anonymizer/docs/runbooks/1-static_masking.md

   - parse_query: False
 ...

-# 1 - Static Masking
+# 1- Static Masking

-> Static Masking is the simplest way to hide personal information!
-This
+💡 Static Masking is the simplest way to hide personal information!
-> idea is simply to destroy the original data or replace it with an
+This idea is simply to destroy the original data or replace it with an artificial one.

-> artificial one.
+## Requirements

+**Please check out the [intro] of this tutorial if you haven't read it yet**

+[intro]: tutorials/0-intro/

 ## The story